 PeopleSoft is the system of record for student data at Stanford.
-Staff in departments and central offices use PeopleSoft to track and manage student information.
+Staff in degree programs and central offices use PeopleSoft to track and manage student information.

 Prospective students submit their applications for admission to Stanford via an external web application called ApplyYourself.
 This application interfaces with PeopleSoft.